List of Neighbours characters introduced in 1994: Drew Grover

+Elliot Patterson

+Elliot Patterson, played by Jon Concannon, made his first appearance on 13 June 1994.
+Concannon said the role was fun and he liked that it was a couple of days work a week, which was a change from his full time role as Tom Newman in A Country Practice.
+Elliot is introduced as "a small-time publisher", who is contacted by Dave Gottlieb (Ivar Kants) to read Annalise Hartman's (Kimberley Davies) poetry with a view to publishing it.
+Concannon described his character as "a real prat!
+But he's a worthy chap who uses long words as a bit of a barrier.
+He confuses people and has them scurrying to the dictionary... including me!"
+Concannon told Monique Dykstra of TV Soap that the poetry is "inoffensive but it's potent" and it is enough to make Elliot want more of Annalise.
+Elliot continues to appear into the 1995 season, as Annalise turns to him for comfort after she is jilted at the alter.
+Elliot "strongly resists her advances" and tries to help her through her problems, advising that she should spend some time alone and not throw herself into another man's arms.

+After Mark Gottlieb's (Bruce Samazan) father Dave read some of Annalise Hartman's poems, he is impressed enough to contact Elliot, who comes to Erinsborough to meet Annalise.
+Elliot likes Annalise's poems enough to suggest that they could be published in a small anthology.
+Elliot and Annalise spend a lot of time together working on the anthology and become good friends, which makes Mark jealous.
+When Annalise's anthology is due to be published in England, Elliot arranges for her to go on a book tour there.
+After she gets engaged to Mark, Annalise asks Elliot to give her away at her wedding.
+When the ceremony is called off, Elliot invites Annalise to a poetry festival in Adelaide, so she can get away from Erinsborough for a few a days.

 Sam Kratz

 Sam Kratz, played by Richard Grieve, made his first appearance on 13 June 1994.
 Neighbours was Grieve's first major television role and he relocated from his native Sydney to Melbourne, where the studio is located.
 Of being cast in a soap, he said "I'm thrilled with the way things have gone.
 I was very nervous when I first started because it was a long-running job but it's turned out well."
 Sam is sent to Ramsay Street by his grandmother, Marlene (Moya O'Sullivan), to check out the house she has purchased.
 While he initially gets off to a rough start, Sam soon becomes a popular Ramsay Street resident.
 Grieve wanted to be more like his character.
 He said that he was more of a worrier than Sam, who he described as "friendly and laid-back".
 For his portrayal of Sam, Grieve earned a nomination for Most Popular Newcomer at the 1st National Television Awards in 1995.